Cooking Bison vs Beef

 Ground bison can get overcooked very quickly, this will result in dryness.
 Be cautious to not overcook your product to ensure the best flavor.

 Roast and Short Ribs: Some roasts and short ribs have connective tissue and fat that needs to be cooked and rendered down.
 Be sure not to undercook, give adequate time to render these tissues.
-We recommend a slow cooker or grill/smoke for a short time and finish on a low temp slow cook.
+We recommend a slow cooker or grill/smoke for a short time and finish with a low temp slow cook.

-Bison in the Oven
+Bison in the oven